 Roadblock: Fragmented care-a health care worker-led roadblock.
-It is clear that national and local communication of, and adherence to, specific guidelines for screening of CVD in those living with type 2
+It is clear that national and local communication of, and adherence to, specific guidelines for screening of CVD in those living with type 2 TABLE 4.

-TABLE 4.
 Roadblocks and possible solutions to screening for CVD among people living with diabetes

-Action Needed by Target Group Roadblock Survey Responses Key Action Area and Possible Solution Key Action Area Patients, carers and families, patient organizations, and civil agreement Work collaboratively with patients in a shared decision making process Education societies Socioeconomic and psychosocial barriers to screening, particularly in low-income and low-education populations (e.g., negative attitude toward screening) New Provide clear information on the risks of living with type 2 diabetes mellitus using targeted individual approaches based on patient needs Health care professionals agreement Define clear roles and responsibilities and task allocation of the health care team across settings Consider approaches to link specialist clinics with community-based programs in an integrated approach to care Design care systems that facilitate and support collaboration across settings No readiness or commitment to keep updated with specific education linked to CVD and diabetes, which leads to a lack of adherence to the implementation of best-practice guidelines high-quality national and international guidelines Ensure communication across national and local health care centers on specific Research Education , guidelines to follow Adhere to relevant up-to-date guidelines and local protocols for screening Use registries that can provide specific information about patients and patient Research Education Leadership and Agency measure and analyze big data populations that support the delivery of optimal care across settings Health policy and leaders in cardiovascular health Lack of screening, suboptimal screening, or low uptake of screening for CVD risk in those living with diabetes feedback in Evaluate, modify, and redesign care models based on needs Point-of-care testing hemoglobin AMC, and lipids, and gather large database of patient information to better understand the disease Leadership and Agency No access or long waiting times to access general practitioners or specialist clinics especially in LMIC, particularly for the follow-up of those living with diabetes for cardiovascular risks.
-This has been also linked to socioeconomic status and health inequality in developed countries round 2: 92% and 85%, respectively Leadership and Agency diabetes mellitus can effectively recommend and disseminate the best available evidence to guide practice [77].
+Action Needed by Target Group Roadblock Survey Responses Key Action Area and Possible Solution Key Action Area Patients, carers and families, patient organizations, and civil Absence of symptoms and perception of diabetes as a silent disease deters those living with diabetes from seeking appropriate follow-up including screening agreement Work collaboratively with patients in a shared decision making process Education societies Socioeconomic and psychosocial barriers to screening, particularly in low-income and low-education populations (e.g., negative attitude toward screening) New Provide clear information on the risks of living with type 2 diabetes mellitus using targeted individual approaches based on patient needs Communication Advocacy Health care professionals As patients are already diagnosed with diabetes, there may be the assumption that other specialists or members of the health care team would address screening for risk factors.
+This is linked to the barrier that patient care is delivered by a health care team across settings that may lead to fragmented, episodic, and catastrophic care agreement Define clear roles and responsibilities and task allocation of the health care team across settings Consider approaches to link specialist clinics with community-based programs in an integrated approach to care Design care systems that facilitate and support collaboration across settings No readiness or commitment to keep updated with specific education linked to CVD and diabetes, which leads to a lack of adherence to the implementation of best- practice guidelines New Survey round 2: 85% Continue the development and update of high-quality national and international guidelines Ensure communication across national and local health care centers on specific guidelines to follow Research Education Lack of coordination of health records systems No resources or coordinated efforts to measure and analyze big data Survey 2: 96% Adhere to relevant up-to-date guidelines and local protocols for screening Use registries that can provide specific information about patients and patient populations that support the delivery of optimal care across settings Research Education Leadership and Agency Health policy and leaders in cardiovascular health Lack of screening, suboptimal screening, or low uptake of screening for CVD risk in those living with diabetes (Modified based on feedback in Delphi process) Evaluate, modify, and redesign care models based on needs Point-of-care testing hemoglobin AMC, and lipids, and gather large database of patient information to better understand the disease Leadership and Agency No access or long waiting times to access general practitioners or specialist clinics especially in LMIC, particularly for the follow-up of those living with diabetes for cardiovascular risks.
+This has been also linked to socioeconomic status and health inequality in developed countries round 2: 92% and Consider successful care models (e.g., HIV in Africa) Consider different models of improved access to care (e.g., considering subsidized or free transport, decentralizing follow-up care programs, opening times of clinics) Leadership and Agency diabetes mellitus can effectively recommend and disseminate the best available evidence to guide practice [77].
 The organization of health care services can further improve patient care by strengthening collaboration and integration across care settings [78].